kdrag0n/protonaosp.kdrag0n.dev/docs/faq.md

 ### Can I downgrade to an older version? {#downgrade}

 We don't recommend using old versions of ProtonAOSP, but you can safely downgrade to an older version without losing data.

+### Will I lose root after updating? {#update-lose-root}

+Yes, root will be lost after updating because the entire system gets replaced during the update process.
+You will need to [root again](advanced/rooting.md) after each update.

 ## Problems